 1. Change their diet to a food with less grains.

 2. Feeding a raw food diet increases stomach acid production and may help in the overall pH.
 If you are local to Newark, DE, I make custom dog food for pick up only (no shipping).

-3. Try adding D-Mannose to their food.
+3. Try adding D-mannose to their diet.

 D-Mannose is the active ingredient in cranberries that reduces urinary tract infections.
 If makes the lining of the bladder too slippery for the bacteria to hold on and so they just get flushed out before they can multiply.
 This has been used for people as well with great success.